kartoza/docker-postgis/README.md

 delete the current cluster and create a new one.
 Make sure to remove parameter `RECREATE_DATADIR` after creating the cluster.

+See [the postgres documentation about encoding](https://www.postgresql.org/docs/11/multibyte.html) for more information.

 #### Basic configuration